-If Loudoun County public schools are closed Friday because of weather (or close early), both the Friday and Saturday class sessions will be cancelled.
-Final decisions about class cancellations will be determined by the instructor and communicated to students via email.
+When Loudoun County Public School officials cancel (or close early) school on Friday because of weather, classes may be postponed.
+Final decisions about class postponements will be determined by the instructor and communicated to students via email by 4pm on Friday.

 Mentor Field Day

 To be arranged by the Instructors/Mentors as weather and schedules permit.